imsod/demo/README.md

 Then, how can we write a good Alt Text?

 Consider these guidelines:
+- **Brevity is Key**
-- Brevity is key: Aim for 1-2 sentences.
+    - Aim for 1-2 sentences.
+- **Highlight Essential Details**
-- Highlight essential details: Describe critical aspects of the image, such as the environment, actions, interactions, and facial expressions.
+    - Describe critical aspects of the image, such as the environment, actions, interactions, and facial expressions.
+- **Avoid Redundant Phrases**
-- Avoid Redundant Phrases: Refrain from starting with "an image of" or "a picture of."
+    - Refrain from starting with "an image of" or "a picture of."
+- **Specify the Type**
-- Specify the Type: Mention if the image is a logo, painting, cartoon, diagram, or chart.
+    - Mention if the image is a logo, painting, cartoon, diagram, or chart.
+- **For Decorative Images**
-- For Decorative Images: If the image is purely decorative (e.g., stylistic borders), mark it as "decorative" or leave the alt attribute empty.
+    - If the image is purely decorative (e.g., stylistic borders), mark it as "decorative" or leave the alt attribute empty.

 Here are some examples.